phyce/rl-natural-speech/FEATURES.md

 ## 1.3.0
  - Added `Friends only` mode
  - Added `Friend volume boost` option
+ - Added `Use common abbreviations` option
+ - `Shortened phrases` are `Abbreviations`
+ - `Abbreviations` field is now `Custom abbreviations`
- - Reworked the way master volume is set
+ - Reworked the way master volume is adjusted internally
- - Renamed `Shortened phrases` to `Abbreviations`
  - Added numerical abbreviations (k, m, b, t)
  - Fixed having multiple instances never using more than one